doedja/tari-score-monitor/README.md

 This application works well with Coolify, which handles persistent storage automatically:

 1. Import this Git repository into your Coolify instance
-2. Set the following environment variables:
+2. Set the environment variables
-   - `DB_PATH=/app/data/tari_monitor.db`
-   - Your admin credentials and other config options
 3. Deploy the application
 4. Coolify will automatically mount a persistent volume for the `/app/data` directory